kyma-project/kyma-environment-broker/docs/user/03-20-runtime-operations.md

 - Repeat the entire operation after a specified period.

 > [!NOTE]
-> It's important to set lower timeouts for the Kyma installation in the Runtime Provisioner.
+> It's important to set lower timeouts for the Kyma installation in Runtime Provisioner.

 ## Stages